matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ## Fees

-The system charges fee by doing an ERC20/ETH `transfer` from the account abstraction to the operator's account.
+The system charges fee by doing an ERC20/ETH `transfer` from the account to the operator's account.

 In the EIP4337 you can see three types of gas limits: `verificationGas`, `executionGas`, `preVerificationGas`, which describe the gasLimit for different steps of transaction's inlcusion in block.
 Currently, zkSync supports only a single field `ergsLimit`, which covers the fee for all of the three.
 So, when submitting a transaction make sure that the `ergsLimit` is enough to cover verification, pulling the fee (the ERC20 transfer mentioned above) and the actual execution itself.

 By default, calling `estimageGas` adds a constant of `20000` to cover charging the fee and the signature verification for EOA accounts.

-## Building custom account abstractions
+## Building custom accounts

 ### Interface

-Each account abstraction is recommended to implement the [IAccountAbstraction](https://github.com/matter-labs/v2-testnet-contracts/blob/main/zksync/system-contracts/interfaces/IAccountAbstraction.sol) interface.
+Each account is recommended to implement the [IAccountAbstraction](https://github.com/matter-labs/v2-testnet-contracts/blob/main/zksync/system-contracts/interfaces/IAccountAbstraction.sol) interface.
 It contains the following three methods:

 - `validateTransaction` is mandatory and will be used by the system to determine if the AA logic agrees to proceed with the transaction.
 In case the transaction is not accepted (e.g. the signature is wrong) your AA should revert.
 In case the call to this method returns `true`, the AA is considered to accept the this transaction and will be charged with fee afterwards.
 - `executeTransaction` is mandatory and will be called by the system after the fee is charged from the user.
 This function should perform the execution of the transaction.